RyosukeHonda/Advanced_Lane_Lines/README.md

 Until here, I've got binary image of lanes.Therefore, from here, I'll discuss how I identified lane line pixels and fit their positions with a polynomial.

-First I divied the image into 10 frames from top to bottom.
+First I divied the image into 11 frames from top to bottom.
 Then, I take the moving average to the binary image of each frame.
 "1" means the pixel is white and "0" means the pixel is black.
-After calculating moving average, I set threthold to 0.005 empirically to decide where lane pixels are in the pics.(Section 11 of EDA.ipnb) I set 0 in the binary picture where the moving average is below threshold.
-Then I got the left and right lanes as follows.(Section 12 of EDA.ipynb)
+After calculating moving average, I find the peaks of the histogram by using find_peaks_cwt. if the peaks are more than 2, I set the small number of them to the Left lane pixel and large number of them to the Right lane pixel.
+If only one peak is found, I have to decide that one peak exists in left or right lane.
+If no peaks are found, I used the previous lane pixel as the lane pixel.
+If the difference between the current peak location and previous peak location is more than 80 picels, I set the current peak as the previous peak(no update).
+Finally, I set window size as 40.
+(Section 12 of EDA.ipnb)

 ![Left and Right Lanes][image9]

 After getting left and right lanes, I set threshold again to each lane to find the better position.
-As for the left lane, I set threthold as 0.0045 and for the right lane, 0.029.
+As for the left lane, I set threthold as 0.3 and for the right lane, 0.3.
 Thus I got the lane pixels.
-To prevent detecting anomally pixels(anomally location), I chose 5 to 90 percentile of the pixels from the left and 3 to 100 percentiles of the pixels from the right.
+To prevent detecting anomally pixels(anomally location), I chose 5 to 90 percentile of the pixels from the left and 1 to 95 percentiles of the pixels from the right.
 Finally, I got the x and y lane pixels from the image, So from these points, I fit second order of polynomial fit.(Section 13 of EDA.ipynb)

 ![2nd order of polynomial fit][image10]